Counterfactual Credit Guided Bayesian Optimization: Experiments

 In all experiments, each function evaluation is corrupted by independent Gaussian noise $\varepsilon\sim\mathcal N(0,\sigma_n^2)$ with $\sigma_n^2=0.01$, to simulate realistic measurements.
 The size of the initial design is set adaptively to \(n_{\mathrm{init}}= \max\bigl(2\,d,\;10\bigr)\,,\) where $d$ denotes the dimensionality of the problem.
 We employ a Mat\'ern $5/2$ kernel for the GP, with hyperparameters learned via maximum likelihood estimation.
 The iteration budget is 100.
 The regret is averaged on 50 independent experiments.
+For the acquisition function, we set the UCB exploration parameter $\beta_t = 2.576$, corresponding to the $99\%$ quantile of a standard normal distribution, and the credit influence parameter $\lambda = 0.5$.
 We set the ``half‐life'' parameter $M=20$, the Monte Carlo UCB proxy sample number $K=25$, and the number of nearest neighbors \(H=5\).
 We employed eight benchmarks, five synthetic and three real-world problems.
 For clarity, all the tasks aim for function maximization.
 All experiments were conducted on a MacBook Pro with Apple M2 Pro (10-core CPU, 16 GB RAM).
+Our code is publicly available in the repository: \url{https://github.com/Qiyu-Wei/CCGBO}.

-\textbf{Synthetic Test Problems.} We evaluate five synthetic test functions: \emph{Langermann2} is a 2-dimensional multimodal function on \([0,10]^2\); \emph{Hartmann6} is a six-dimensional function on \([0,1]^6\); \emph{Griewank6} is a nonconvex six-dimensional landscape defined on \([-600,600]^6\); \emph{Levy8} is an 8-dimensional valley-shaped function on \([-10,10]^8\); and \emph{Rosenbrock10} is a 10-dimensional multimodal test function on \([-5,10]^{10}\).
+\textbf{Synthetic Test Problems.} We evaluate five synthetic test functions: \emph{Langermann2} is a 2-dimensional multimodal function on \([0,10]^2\); \emph{Hartmann6} is a six-dimensional function on \([0,1]^6\); \emph{Griewank6} is a nonconvex six-dimensional landscape defined on \([-600,600]^6\); \emph{Levy8} is an 8-dimensional valley-shaped function on \([-10,10]^8\); and \emph{Rosenbrock10} is a 10-dimensional test function on \([-5,10]^{10}\).
 We put high-dim synthetic test problems in Supplementary Materials.